bananana/dotfiles/README.md

 Synopsis:

-	.dotfiler.sh is a script used to manage dotfiles from a central location.
-The dotfiles directory should have subdirectories, corresponding to various applications, containing their respective config files (dotfiles).
+    ./dotfiler.sh is a script to manage dotfiles from a central directory.
+    The dotfiles directory should have subdirectories, corresponding to various programs, containing their respective config files (dotfiles).
     The script creates symlinks from these dotfiles to your home directory.
-	You can then store the entire dotfiles directory on a VCS or the cloud and deploy it on any machine by simply cloning or copying it and this script.
+    You can then store the entire dotfiles directory on a VCS or the cloud and deploy it on any machine by simply cloning or copying it.

 Usage:

-	.dotfiler.sh [ options ] package
+    ./dotfiler.sh [-hlLu] [-s dir] [-r dir]

 Options:

+    -h, --help
-	-h  Display this help message
+        Display this help message

+    -l, --list
-	-l  List all available packages
+        List all available config directories

+    -L, --list-long
-	-L  List all available packages, including their contents
+        List all available config directories, including their contents

+    -u, --update
+        Perform a git pull, update and init any git submodules.
+Equivalent to:
-	-p  Pull git submodules.
-Equivalent to `git submodule update --init`
+        `git pull; git submodule update --init`

-	-s package, -c package
+    -s, --symlink dir
-		Create symlinks in $HOME for files found in package directory
+        Create symlinks in $HOME for files found in dir

-	-d package
+    -r, --remove-symlinks dir
-		Delete symlinks for given package from $HOME
+        Remove symlinks for given dir from $HOME

-	-u package
-		Update symlinks for given package

 Examples:

 	./dotfiler.sh -s bash
-		Symlink dotfiles located in vim directory into $HOME
+		Symlink dotfiles located in bash directory into $HOME
 ```

 **Note:** If you're going to use the vim config, then you have to initialize the various bundles, which are stored as git submodules:

-	./dotfiler.sh -p
+	./dotfiler.sh -u

 Which is equivelent to:

-    git submodule update --init
+    git pull; git submodule update --init

 <h2 id="configs">Configs</h2>